sovetov/sovetov.github.io/winrm.md

 Works!

-# Check it
+# Check WinRM from Client Laptop

 Check from another machine.
 127.0.0.1 is never checked by the firewall on Windows.

-The easiest way to me is to take another Windows laptop connected to the same local network.
+The easiest way to me is to take another Windows laptop connected to the same local network and run some command.

 ## Find out your IP address